Ph.D. in Philosophy

 - Personal Statement

-- TOEFL scores (for applicants whose first language is not English)
+- Scores from English Proficiency tests (TOEFL, IELTS, Duolingo) for applicants whose first language is not English

 - Writing Sample (Please see instructions below)

-***Note on GRE scores: We will no longer accept GRE scores as part of the application, and will not consider them even if you submit them."
+***We will no longer accept GRE scores as part of the application, and will not consider them even if you submit them.

-Writing samples must be prepared in a way that facilitates our evaluating them via anonymous review.
+Writing samples must be prepared in a way that facilitates anonymous review.
 Please ensure that your writing sample satisfies the following criteria:

 - The first page of the writing sample should include the title of the paper, the name of the author of the paper, and the institutional affiliation of the author.